Object Flow

 In contrast to the UML specification, object pins don't accumulate incoming objects, but only hold at most one instance of one object.
 In this example, what happens is this:

-• The code generator introduces a call to Sum, and writes the return value to the activity parameter return.
+Sum, and writes the return value to the activity parameterreturn. - Now the call of

-• While this is similar to UML, and the results are often the same, you have to keep this in mind when modeling complex object flows.
+final node, the code generator returns the activity parameterreturn. - While this is similar to UML, and the results are often the same, you have to keep this in mind when modeling complex object flows.

 Input-/OutputPins